matcracker/BedcoreProtect/README.md

 - Able to track blocks that fall off of other blocks.
 If a player breaks a block that had a sign on it, both the block and the sign can be rolled back.
 - Easily delete old log data.
 - Safe default parameters.
-Rollback or restore multiple players at once.ì
+Rollback or restore multiple players at once.
 - Lookup, rollback, or restore by a specific action.
 - Exclude multiple blocks.
-Preview rollbacks or restores.
+- BlockSniper support.

 ...and much more!!
 ## What does it log?
 - Log blocks broken by players
 - Log blocks placed by players